roadfoodr/tinware/prompts/tinware-app-prompt-current.md

       - Adjust the font sizes and colors for better readability.
       - Add spacing between buttons and other elements for a cleaner look.
       - Style the definition text to be italic and gray, distinguishing it from the answer word.
+      - Style the hint-message with a light blue background.

 Please generate the code for these files, ensuring that they work together to create a functional Tinware app.
 The app should load CSV data, store it in IndexedDB using Dexie, allow users to filter data by topic, implement the gameplay logic for the "AddOne" game type, and provide a way to clear the cached data.